Twig6943/pvzge_web/README.md

 Visit our [website](https://pvzge.com/en/) for download links, game guides and more.
 You can also report bugs, make comments and suggestions in the feedback module of the website or in the issues and discussions of this project!

-### Warning: Please run the windows version with proton if you want GPU acceleration on linux/mac
+### Warning: Please run the windows version with wine/proton if you want GPU acceleration on linux/mac

 Chromium webgl functionality highly experimental on linux/mac (especially when using the wayland backend).
 See [this issue](https://github.com/Gzh0821/pvzg_site/issues/85)